jechtom/share-cluster/docs/discovery.md

 Provides discovery of local peers using UDP broadcasts.

+## Use-case

+Expected behavior is to be able to find other nodes running on LAN and to announce shutdown to other nodes.

 ## Listener Module

 For every active [active interface](interfaces.md) listener modules listens for announce messages over UDP protocol.